RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

 To import a dataset from any publicly available Redis server:

-1. In the RC management console, go to the database that you want to import into.
+1. In the Redis Cloud Essentials management console, go to the database that you want to import into.
 1. Click **Import**.
 1. In the Source Type field, select **Redis**.
 1. In the Redis Hostname/IP Address field, enter the hostname or the public IP address